 Back in 1996, Rabbi Finman was asked to speak to the niece of one of his students.
 After spending many hours answering her questions, the woman gave Rabbi Finman her e-mail address.
 Rabbi Finman wrote the woman a note and included in it a short insight into that week's Parsha and a short Chasidic story.

 Realizing that this was something no one was yet doing,, Rabbi Finman sent the missive to his mailing list of about 30 people.
 Requests from recipients friends came pouring in.
 The next week Rabbi Finman sent the e-Parsha to 100 people.
 Within a year more than 2000 people were receiving it.
 Today, more than 14,000 receive the e-Parsha weekly and the requests keep coming in.

-Please click on the link below to subscribe to the HTML version of the e-Parsha. http://visitor.constantcontact.com/d.jsp?m=1103523647591&p=oi
+Please click on the link below to receive the e-Parsha in the way cool HTML version right to your inbox. http://visitor.constantcontact.com/d.jsp?m=1103523647591&p=oi

 In memory of Bennie Magy - Bentziyon ben Avraham v Elke Magy, who passed away Menachem Av 22, 5749 - August 23, 1989 and Rose Magy - Rivka Rayzel Bat Chayim Yaakov v'Chaya Tertza Arbit, who passed away Tamuz 2, 5765 - July 9, 2005.
 May their souls experience a lichtiger Gan Eden - an illuminated Garden of Eden and may their family only experience Simchas from now on.
-Sponsored by their son and daughter-in-law, Paul and Leslie Magy - Birmingham, Michigan.
+Sponsored by their son Paul Magy - Birmingham, Michigan.